 Hanging Flower Vase Baskets

-Criss-cross open base baskets woven in plain weave with a stair-step pattern.
-Tension play to experiment with shape.
+Criss-cross open base baskets are woven in plain weave with a stair-step pattern.
+Tension determines the shape.
 Finished with an x-lashing.

-The instructions for this basket include 3 different styles to achieve the following: left to right in the photo- straight sides, fluted, vase-shaped.
+The instructions for this basket include one style of hanging vase basket while discussing a variety of other shapes to achieve the following (left to right in the photo) straight sides, fluted, and vase-shaped.

-Dimensions: 3-inch wide base, differing sizes across, 8 or 12-inches tall.
+Dimensions: 3-inch wide base, differing widths, 8 or 12 inches tall.
 Made to fit a standard mason jar to hold bouquets.

 Bean Pot Basket